The Best Carne Asada Marinade

 Yes, like most other beef recipes, it freezes well.
 After cooking, let the beef cool to room temperature (about 15 minutes), then store in an airtight container for up to 2 months.

-I would say so, but it depends on your diet.
+This depends on your diet.
 This recipe is Whole30 compliant, paleo, dairy-free, gluten-free, low carb, and keto.

-Carne Asada with Marinade
+Easy Carne Asada Marinade

 Ingredients